Barber Pro Series: Statistics

-Car
+Cars

 Mondiale

 Mondiale Car Company was contracted to build cars for the Skip Barber Racing School and the Barber Saab Pro Series.
 The Pro series car was based on the Formula Ford 2000 chassis Mondiale had experience with.
 The chassis was a spaceframe design.
-The powerplant came of the Saab 900 and Saab 9000 production car.
+The powerplant came from the Saab 900 and Saab 9000 production car.

 Reynard

 Reynard launched the Reynard 98E for the 1998 Barber Dodge Pro Series.
 This car featured a carbon fiber monocoque.
 The engine came from the second generation Dodge Intrepid.
 The suspension, brakes and radiators were made by Chrysler.
 The bodywork was designed using computer-aided drafting (CAD).
 The car was designed by Andrew Thorby and Adrian Reynard.
 The car was initially tested at Mallory Park and Snetterton by Rob Wilson.
 In the USA testing was conducted by Robbie Buhl.

 Series champions

 Other notable drivers who have raced in the series include Juan Pablo Montoya, Alex Gurney, Jon Fogarty, Ryan Hunter-Reay, Danica Patrick, Jeremy Dale, Townsend Bell, Michael Valiante, David Martínez, Memo Rojas, Rocky Moran, Jr., Al Unser III, Andy Swett, Jerry Nadeau, and Ernesto Viso.